-The student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are a collaborative experience.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 3 other classmates’ threads.
-Each reply must be 100 words.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads in at least 200 words.
+(CLOs: A, B, C)

 The 4-MAT Review system is a way of responding to readings, lectures, and life experiences, requiring the learner to interact with new ideas on several levels.
 The format must be 4–5 pages, submitted as a Microsoft Word document, and follow the format for the degree program in which the student is enrolled.
-The submissions must include a title page, footnotes/citations, subtitles, pagination, and a bibliography per current Turabian guidelines.
+The submissions must include a title page, a minimum of 2 footnotes/citations, subtitles, pagination, and a bibliography per current Turabian guidelines.
+(CLO: E)

 The student will write a 4 – 5-page analysis focusing on the over-all “health” of the youth ministry and youth leader in today’s American church.
 The essay must also include a brief exposition of what Scripture would say leads to a healthy church/leader/ministry.
-The essay must include at least 5 references and must be formatted according to current Turabian format.
+The essay must include at least 4 references and must be formatted according to current Turabian format.
+(CLO: F)

 The student will submit an annotated bibliography for his/her research paper.
-The bibliography must contain 10 sources pertinent to the topic being studied with a brief annotation/synopsis of each source.
+The bibliography must contain 10 sources pertinent to the topic being studied with a brief, 50 – 150 word annotation/synopsis of each source.
 The material must be current and formatted in current Turabian.
+(CLO: A)

 The student will write a 10 – 15-page research-based paper in current Turabian format that focuses on a topic of his/her choosing as related to youth ministry.
 The paper must include at least 10 references.
+(CLO: A)

 The student will write a 5 – 7-page research-based paper in current Turabian format that focuses on a plan for personal/family priorities and boundaries, integrating principled parental involvement, and training parents in assuming his/her role as the primary disciple-maker.
 The paper must include at least 3 references.
+(CLO: D)